jimbot9k/Wikitrivia/README.md

 James: yeah flask lol.
 HTML templates.
 SocketIO to update game state.

 ## Setup
-pip install -r pip.txt or run in pipenv to start server.
+pip install -r pip.txt (python3 src/index.py to start) or run in pipenv to start server.
 Connect to server in a browser (cookies enabled), put in name and roomID, then click create.
 Once room has started and the first question has loaded, users can join by entering a name and roomID, then clicking join.
 Dark Souls Mode does not work.